dotandimet/Allenby/talks/evogit.md

 - Subversion was a good bet in 2005.
 - Things have moved on.
-- Git is currently the most widely used version control system.
+- Linux, Perl, Eclipse, PHP and many more all use git.
-- Linux, Perl, Eclipse, PHP ...
+- More Documentation, Tutorials, Help.
-- Resources, Features, Documentation.
+- Many online resources, features, ecosystem
-- Linux, [github.com](https://github.com) - many online resources, features, ecosystem
+- [github.com](https://github.com) - THE site for hosting open source code
 - [https://thkoch2001.github.io/whygitisbetter/](https://thkoch2001.github.io/whygitisbetter/) - Why git is better than X

 ---